Non-linear vorticity upsurge in Burgers' flow: Burgers' equation and mathematics of turbulence

 As a motion initiated from given finite data marches in time, more and more terms must be retained to represent the flow field.
 At every time $t>0$, an increasing amount of vorticity of smaller scales must be generated by the non-linearity ($u \partial_x u$) in order for the law of energy conservation to be fulfilled, thus producing enhanced local shear thanks to the presence of viscosity.
-Effectively, the flow evolves into a collection of vortices of various length and time scales.
-Every scale, $V[\gamma^*]^k$, has a precise meaning and is defined by its space-time convolution of the initial data.
+Effectively, the flow evolves into a collection of vortices of various lengths and time scales.
+Every scale, $V[\gamma^*]^k $, has a precise meaning, and is defined by its space-time convolution of the initial data.
 This non-linear process of activating scales in abundance to balance instantaneous enstrophy production is described as {\it vorticity or scale proliferation}.

 Evidently, it is a challenge to numerically evaluate all the terms of the series.
-In practice, one would prefer to bypass the direct evaluations but to solve the dynamic equation (\ref{beqn}) by more efficient algorithms.
+In practice, one would prefer to bypass the direct evaluations.
+It is much easier to solve the dynamic equation (\ref{beqn}) by efficient algorithms.
 Recall that one will certainly avoid tedious calculations of the Fredholm analytic expression for integral equations at face value; it is definitely beneficial to solve the governing differential equation by straight-forward numerical techniques.

 The initial velocity (\ref{bl}) or (\ref{shear}) will evolve into space in time as $u=u(x,t)$.
-There does not exist a `steady' velocity throughout the motion by virtue of (\ref{energy}) and (\ref{vbound}).
+There does not exist a steady velocity throughout the motion by virtue of (\ref{energy}) and (\ref{vbound}).
 Lack of a characteristic velocity suggests that the flow development for $t>0$ cannot be expounded on dynamic similarity.
-On the basis of rigour, we do not identify viscosity as Reynolds number $Re=1/\nu$ in the initial-boundary problem.
+On the basis of rigour, we do not identify viscosity as the unit Reynolds number $Re=1/\nu$ in the initial-boundary problem.
 This view asserts that any time-independent flow generated in laboratory or in nature, if exists, must be preceded by a time-dependent dynamics which galvanises contiguous shear diversity.